hadiidbouk/AppAuthWKWebView-IOS-Sample/README.md

 # AppAuthWebView-IOS-Sample
-A Sample project of using AppAuth-ios with WebView instead of Safari.
+A Sample project of using AppAuth-ios with WKWebView instead of Safari.

 ## Usage